leikoilja/ha-google-home/README.md

 Please note this integration is in the early stage of it's development.
 See <a href="#contribution">Contribution</a> section for more information.

-**[!!]
-Since this is WIP, HACS installation is unavailable yet, only manual installation for early testers**

 </p>

 <!-- TABLE OF CONTENTS -->